oldschoolgg/bsodocs/custom-items/equippables.md

 ### Master Farmer Outfit

-The Master Farmer outfit is craftable with 110 Crafting using Ent hides dropped from Treebeard \(see [Bosses]()\).
+The Master Farmer outfit is craftable with 110 Crafting using Ent hides dropped from Treebeard \(see [Treebeard]()\).
 The outfit gives +3 extra maximum patches, for every type of patch.
 This stacks with the +2 patches from the Scroll of farming.
 It does not have to be equipped.

 | Piece | Ent Hide Needed |
 | :--- | :--- |